Hand using calculator

 Diversify Your Revenue Streams

-In the past, churches brought in the majority of their revenue through in-person donations, such as by passing around a collection plate during services or placing an offering box in the back of the sanctuary.
-While cash and check contributions are still important for many churches, they’re less significant than they used to be.
+In the past, most churches generated most of their revenue through in-person donations, such as by passing around a collection plate during services or placing an offering box in the sanctuary.
+While cash and check contributions still occur at many churches, they're less popular than they used to be.

 In addition to accepting digital donations, your church can branch out even more in its revenue generation efforts by taking advantage of opportunities such as:

-• Hosting fundraising events like walkathons, auctions, or family fun nights
+• Hosting fundraising events like walkathons or family fun nights

-• Applying for grants that align with your church’s mission and needs
+• Applying for grants that align with your church's needs

 • Directly collecting supplies for ministry programming or community outreach initiatives via in-kind donation drives

-• Accepting non-cash contributions like gifts of stock, donor-advised funds, and cryptocurrency donations
+• Accepting non-cash contributions like gifts of stock, donor-advised fund distributions, and cryptocurrency donations

 Leverage Accounting Software